KjellKod/g3log/README.markdown

 # BUILDING g3log:
 -----------
-The default is to build an example binary 'g2log-FATAL' I suggest you start with that, run it and view the created log also.
+The default is to build an example binary 'g3log-FATAL-contract' and 'g3log-FATAL-sigsegv'.
+I suggest you start with that, run it and view the created log also.

-If you are interested in the performance or unit tests then you can enable the creation of them in the g2log/CMakeLists.txt file.
+If you are interested in the performance or unit tests then you can enable the creation of them in the g3log/CMakeLists.txt file.
 See that file for more details

 ```
-cd g2log
+cd g3log
 mkdir build
 cd build
 ```

 ** Building on Linux **
 ```